kcalle012/Software-Engineering-Project/README.md

 # Back-End

-We used Flask to set up the backend and SQLAlechmy to set up and query to the database.
-We also are using a SQLite Database
+We used Firebase for the backend and have removed its functionality for demo purposes.